Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model: Introduction

 Experiments on thin films of $^4$He and mixtures of $^3$He and $^4$He near the $\lambda$-transition \cite{GaCh99,GaCh02,GaScGaCh06} and on thin films of binary mixtures near the mixing-demixing transition \cite{FuYaPe05,RaBoJa07} have been performed.
 Theoretically these experiments are well described by a plate-plate geometry.
 For this geometry the thermodynamic Casimir force per area $F_{C}$ follows the finite size scaling form \cite{Krech}

-where $L$ is the thickness of the film, $t$ is the reduced temperature, $\xi_{0,+}$ is the amplitude of the correlation length in the high temperature phase, $\nu$ is the critical exponent of the correlation length, $d$ is the dimension of the bulk system and $\theta$ is a universal function that depends on the bulk and boundary universality classes that characterize the film.
+where $L$ is the thickness of the film, $t$ is the reduced temperature, $d$ is the dimension of the bulk system and $\theta$ is a universal function that depends on the bulk and boundary universality classes that characterize the film.
+The correlation length in the high temperature phase behaves as $\xi \simeq \xi_{0,+} t^{-\nu}$, where $\xi_{0,+}$ is the amplitude of the correlation length in the high temperature phase and $\nu$ is the critical exponent of the correlation length.

 Field theoretic methods do not allow to compute $\theta$ for three-dimensional systems in the full range of the scaling variable \cite{Diehl86,Diehl97}.
 Therefore the fact that $\theta$ recently has been computed quite accurately by using Monte Carlo simulations of spin models constitutes valuable progress.
 In refs. \cite{Hucht,VaGaMaDi08,Ha09,Ha10} the three-dimensional XY bulk universality class and a vanishing field at the boundary have been studied, which is relevant for the experiments on $^4$He.
 A quite satisfactory agreement between the experimental results and the theory was found.
 In refs. \cite{DaKr04,VaGaMaDi07,VaGaMaDi08,mybreaking,PaToDi10,mycrossover,VaMaDi11,HuGrSc11,mycorrection} the Ising bulk universality class and various types of boundary conditions were studied.
 Note that the mixing-demixing transition of binary mixtures belongs to the Ising bulk universality class.

 Experimentally it is easier to access the thermodynamic Casimir force for a sphere-sphere or a sphere-plate than for the plate-plate geometry.
 Several experiments for these geometries have been performed.
 In particular, the thermodynamic Casimir force between a colloidal particle immersed in a binary mixture of fluids and the substrate has been directly measured \cite{Nature08,Gaetal09}.
 In ref. \cite{NeHeBe09} it was demonstrated that the thermodynamic Casimir forces in a colloidal system can be continuously tuned by the choice of the boundary conditions.
 In addition to homogeneous substrates also chemically patterned ones have been studied \cite{So08,Tr11,Zvyagolskaya}.
 In other experiments, the thermodynamic Casimir force is the driving force for colloidal aggregation, see e.g. refs. \cite{Bonnetal09,ZvArBe11}.